 Photo by Charley Myers

-It would lead to more people working in construction trades and making homes more plentiful and affordable.
+It would lead to more Hawaii residents working in the construction trades and help make homes more plentiful and affordable

 By Mauloa Akina and Alex Duggan*

 Many reasons have been cited for Hawaii’s sky-scraping price tags for housing, but there is one reason that is rarely mentioned: occupational licensure laws that restrict the supply of construction contractors.

 A 2008 study cited by Mercatus Center researchers estimated “licensure raises the wages of licensees by about 15%,” and these higher wages are reflected in our housing costs.

 Common sense dictates that limiting the supply of available contractors will make homes more expensive for consumers.
 Reforming these laws could help mitigate the high price of housing in paradise, and create more jobs as well.

 Licensure laws in Hawaii are especially troublesome.
 A 2017 study by the national Institute for Justice ranked Hawaii at the very top of the list in terms of the average burden of licensing requirements, with 63 occupations needing licenses, averaging fees of $438, two examinations and 988 calendar days of work lost as a consequence per applicant.